10Kft/10kft-api/sections/zapier-integration.md

 Now, when a new assignment is made on the 10,000ft schedule, the person who was assigned will be sent an email with the name of the Project (or Leave) that they were assigned to and the start date of that assignment.

-## Fiters & additional considerations
+## Filters & additional considerations

 Zapier Filters are useful when building integrations with 10,000ft.
 You can use any attribute from a trigger of search action when implementing a filter.
 The `Type` attribute available in 10,000ft users and assignabled are particularly useful.
 For example, in the example above your Zap would typically exclude Placeholder users.
 This would be implemented by adding a FIlter to you Zap as shown below.